 Where the Money Goes

-In the last 13 years, Obliteriders have raised more than $67 million for groundbreaking scientific discovery.
+Together, we are unstoppable.
 We set our goals high because we know that every dollar we raise goes directly to work, thanks to our generous event sponsors and supporters.
 Explore where the money goes.

 In 2025, Obliteriders supported: